Hanna-Barbera: The Smurfs dominance and control decrease (1980–1991)

-Pound Puppies, The Flintstone Kids, Foofur, Wildfire, Sky Commanders and Popeye and Son arrived in 1986 and 1987.
+While new revivals of The Jetsons, Jonny Quest and Yogi Bear were commissioned for broadcast, Pound Puppies, The Flintstone Kids, Foofur, Wildfire, Sky Commanders and Popeye and Son arrived in 1986 and 1987.
 After its financial troubles affected Hanna-Barbera, the American Financial Corporation acquired Taft in 1987 and renamed it Great American Broadcasting.
 A Pup Named Scooby-Doo, The Completely Mental Misadventures of Ed Grimley, Fantastic Max, The Further Adventures of SuperTed and Paddington Bear followed in 1988 and 1989.

-Hanna-Barbera Poland, a Polish branch of the company, opened up and dealt with the promotion and distribution of the studio's animated content and is most well known for releasing VHS tapes with Polish music distributor P.P.
-Polskie Nagrania, which mostly consisted of numbered compilation releases of Hanna-Barbera shows on one tape.
-This would last until 1993, when the company separated and reincorporated itself as Curtis Art Productions.
+In 1986, the company opened a Polish branch, Hanna-Barbera Poland, which handled marketing and distribution for television and VHS in Poland.
+At the same time, they entered into a partnership with Polish studio Studio Filmów Rysunkowych to outsource select productions, such as The Flintstone Kids.

-Great American sold Worldvision to Aaron Spelling Productions, while Hanna-Barbera and its library remained with them.
-Hanna-Barbera split off from Worldvision Home Video in early 1989 to start out its own home video division, Hanna-Barbera Home Video.
-In January 1989, while working on A Pup Named Scooby-Doo, Tom Ruegger got a call from Warner Bros. to resurrect its animation department.
+In January 1989, Hanna-Barbera launched an in-house Home Video division, Hanna-Barbera Home Video.
+This deal was made following the sale of Worldvision by Great American to Aaron Spelling Productions.
+In the same month, while working on A Pup Named Scooby-Doo, Tom Ruegger got a call from Warner Bros. to resurrect its animation department.

 Ruegger, along with several of his colleagues, left Hanna-Barbera at that time to develop Tiny Toon Adventures at Warner Bros.
 David Kirschner, known for An American Tail and Child's Play, was later appointed as the studio's new CEO.
 Later that year, the company had a licensing agreement with MicroIllusions, a video game publisher, to produce video games based on its properties, namely Jonny Quest and others.

+In 1990, Kirschner confirmed his plans to turn Hanna-Barbera into "Another Walt Disney Company" with a major expansion in its offerings, including the opening of a live-action division called Bedrock Productions, the operations of self-owned retail stores, additional licensing agreements, the opening of an attraction at Universal Studios Florida, and an increased focus in the television syndication market.

-In 1990, while Kirschner and the company formed Bedrock Productions and Great American putting Hanna-Barbera and Ruby-Spears up for sale, Midnight Patrol: Adventures in the Dream Zone, Rick Moranis in Gravedale High, Tom & Jerry Kids, Bill and Ted's Excellent Adventures, The Adventures of Don Coyote and Sancho Panda and Wake, Rattle, and Roll debuted that year.
-The Pirates of Dark Water, Yo Yogi! and Young Robin Hood would follow in 1991.
+Cartoons that had premiered that year included Midnight Patrol: Adventures in the Dream Zone, Rick Moranis in Gravedale High, Tom & Jerry Kids, Bill and Ted's Excellent Adventures, The Adventures of Don Coyote and Sancho Panda and Wake, Rattle, and Roll, while The Pirates of Dark Water, Yo Yogi! and Young Robin Hood would follow in 1991.